Propagation of Wave Packets Close to Conical Intersections: Introduction

 \subsubsection{The Landau--Zener model}

-This allows us to reduce the analysis of our problem to solving a Landau--Zener model (Subsection~\ref{subsec:LZmodel}), since the function $u^{\varepsilon}$, defined in \eqref{newinconnue}, satisfies a system that can be viewed as a perturbation of such a model.
+The previous change of unknown and variables allows us to reduce the analysis of our problem to solving a Landau--Zener model (Subsection~\ref{subsec:LZmodel}), since the function ~$u^{\varepsilon}$, defined in \eqref{newinconnue}, satisfies a system that can be viewed as a perturbation of such a model.
 Landau--Zener systems were introduced in the $1950$s in the context of quantum mechanical transition processes (see references \cite{livrelandau} and \cite{zener1932}) and can be written in the following form

-for $z = (z_1, z_2)$.\\
+for $z = (z_1, z_2) \in \C^2$.\\